 integer specifying the degree of the polynomial expansion of the input variables.

-(default) or "binomial"
+"gaussian" (default) or "binomial" for logistic

 regression (binary response only).

-variable selection method: "alasso"
+variable selection method: "alasso" (default) for

-for SCAD.
+adaptive LASSO or "scad" for SCAD.
 You can also select method

-to return the model matrix and other information without fitting.
+= "none" to return the model matrix and other information without fitting.

 estimator for obtaining first-stage estimates in

-logistic models when method = "alasso"
+logistic models when method = "alasso": "lm" (default) for a

-linear probability model, "glm"
+linear probability model, "glm" for logistic regression.

 names of model terms to be exempt from the adaptive

-penalty (only available when method = "alasso"
+penalty (only available when method = "alasso").

 logical: whether to perform k-fold cross-validation in

-parallel (only available when method = "alasso"
+parallel (only available when method = "alasso").
+See "Details"

 below for more information on parallel computation.